X-Ray of Zhang's eta function

 \begin{theorem} Every Riemann zero is of either type 1 or type 2.
 Thus we have a canonical mapping from the zeros of $\zeta(s)$ to those of $\zeta^\prime(s)$, which is two to one on the type 2 zeros, and one to one on the type 1 zeros.
-Zeros of $\zeta^\prime(s)$ of type 0 are not in the image.
-The Riemann zeros of type 2 are canonically grouped in pairs. \end{theorem} \begin{proof} All this is clear except the first statement, which says the contours which cross the critical line from the left must terminate in some zero of $\zeta^\prime(s)$.
-The alternatives we must rule out is continuation of the contour on to the right, or looping back to the left.
+Zeros of $\zeta^\prime(s)$ of type 0 are precisely those not in the image of this mapping.
+The Riemann zeros of type 2 are canonically grouped in pairs. \end{theorem} \begin{proof} All this is clear except the first statement, which says the contours which cross the critical line from the left must terminate in exactly one zero of $\zeta^\prime(s)$.
+Since we are assuming Hypothesis D, the alternatives we must rule out is continuation of the contour on to the right, or looping back to the left.

-For the first possibility, note that the contour $\arg(\eta(s))=\pi$ (resp. $\arg(\eta(s))=-\pi$) does not exist in isolation; it is part of a continuum which deform smoothly as the argument is varied.
+For the first possibility, note that the contour $\arg(\eta(s))=\pi/2$ (resp. $\arg(\eta(s))=-\pi/2$) does not exist in isolation; it is part of a continuum which deform smoothly as the argument is varied.
 But the argument of $\eta(s)$ is increasing (as one moves up vertically in the plane) for $\tre(s)>3$, but decreasing for $\tre(s)<0$.
 They can only cross over each other where the argument of $\eta(s)$ is undefined, at a zero $\rho^\prime$.